Terminology Directory

 Xun Kong / Void in Bazi & I Ching

 Xun Kong, often translated as "Void" or "Emptiness", stems from the offset between Heavenly Stems and Earthly Branches.
-It indicates the temporary or permanent absence, illusion, or delay of specific energies.
+It indicates the absence, illusion, or delay of specific energies during a given cycle.

 Yue Po

 Yue Po (Month Rupture) occurs when a hexagram line is clashed by the Month Branch.
-It signifies macro-environmental denial, destruction, and foundational obstacles.
+It signifies macro-environmental pressure and foundational obstacles.

 Changing Line

-The Changing Line (Dong Yao) is the critical variable in a hexagram.
-It dictates the future trajectory and turning points of the situation.
+The Changing Line (Dong Yao) is a critical variable in a hexagram.
+It points to where the situation is under pressure to shift and where the reading may develop next.
 "Stillness remains, Movement transforms."

 Flying and Hidden Spirits

-When the specific entity you are divining for doesn't even appear in the casted hexagram, we must peel back the surface layer (Flying Spirit) to uncover the hidden truth buried beneath (Hidden Spirit).
+When the specific entity you are divining for does not appear in the casted hexagram, this method looks beneath the surface layer (Flying Spirit) for a hidden reference point (Hidden Spirit).

 Self & Object Lines

 The Self Line represents the diviner (or the party issuing the question), while the Object Line represents the specific subject, event, or the opposing party.
-This forms the ultimate Yin-Yang interactive framework of a reading.
+This forms a basic Yin-Yang interaction framework in a reading.

 The Six Beasts

 Azure Dragon, White Tiger, Vermilion Bird, Black Tortoise, Hooked Spirit, and Flying Serpent.
-They do not dictate winning or losing in a reading, but they flawlessly profile the atmospheric details, psychological states, and hidden nature of the event.
+They do not dictate winning or losing in a reading, but they help profile atmospheric details, psychological states, and hidden qualities of the event.

 The Six Kins

-The metadata tagging system of the universe.
-In Liuyao, we don't read raw elements; we read the assigned "Six Kins" tags to map the hexagram perfectly to human questions.
+A metadata tagging system for Liuyao.
+Instead of reading only raw elements, we read the assigned "Six Kins" tags to map a hexagram to human questions.

 Primary & Relating Hexagrams

-The starting coordinate and the inevitable future.
-The Primary Hexagram maps the exact present crisis, while the Relating Hexagram acts as a ruthless oracle, forecasting the absolute final outcome.
+The starting coordinate and later trajectory.
+The Primary Hexagram maps the present structure, while the Relating Hexagram shows the new state that may form after changing lines transform.

 Supporting vs Hostile Spirits

-The invisible hands behind the curtain.
-While your focus is on the frontline objective (Useful God), survival strictly depends on the supply lines (Supporting Spirit) and hidden assassins ready to strike (Hostile Spirit).
+The supportive and obstructive forces behind the curtain.
+While your focus is on the frontline objective (Useful God), the reading also checks supply lines (Supporting Spirit) and hidden constraints (Hostile Spirit).

 Advancing & Retreating

 The calculus of momentum.
-It accurately graphs whether a situation is snowballing into an unstoppable juggernaut or slowly deflating into inevitable death.
+It helps describe whether a situation is expanding, gaining force, or gradually losing momentum.

 Clash & Harmony Hexagrams